Trietptm-on-Coding-Algorithms/secret.re/frick.md

 -> session saved

 session load
+# will add 0x1000 and attach to the same package/module
 ```

 We are now attached to the function (or arbitrary address) and once the program will hit the hook, we will have a context to play with.